glific/glific/README.md

 with your keys

 **For production use:**
-You must purchase license.
+You must purchase a license.
-When purchashing you must buy WEB+PRO .
+When purchasing, you must buy WEB+PRO.
-After you purchased
+After purchasing,
-Go to account and get this information and run this command in glific_backend
+go to account and run this command in glific_backend:

 ```bash
 mix hex.repo add oban https://getoban.pro/repo --fetch-public-key SHA256:4/abc/edf/gef+aIWPc --auth-key abcdefghi
 ```

-Replace public key "SHA256:4/abc/edf/gef+aIWPc" with your public key and auth key "abcdefghi" with your auth key.
+where public key "SHA256:4/abc/edf/gef+aIWPc" is replaced by your public key and auth key "abcdefghi" is replaced by your auth key.

-Make sure your key is in the list
+Make sure your key is in the list:

 ```bash
 mix hex.repo list